Welcome to our guide to Feng Shui kitchen colors and tips, including the best paint shades to pick based on room position.

 Choosing Feng Shui Colors For Your Kitchen

-For the element wood, green is often used, especially in the East bagua area.
-As one might guess, colors like red are most often used in representing the Fire element.
+For the element wood, green is often used, especially in the East Bagua area.
+As one might guess, colors like red are most often used to represent the fire element.

-In all, the basic concept behind the colors in your kitchen play heavily into the feng shui.
+In all, the basic concept behind the colors in your kitchen plays heavily into the feng shui.
 At the same time, you aren’t extremely limited in your choices.

 Later, we’ll take a deeper look into which colors are best suited to certain areas of your kitchen and what those areas and decisions mean in relation to the benefits of feng shui.